-- A bachelor's or honours degree with an average of at least 60% that Senate has approved for this purpose. - If you attained a standard of competence in your field of study in another manner that Senate accepts as satisfactory for this purpose, you can be admitted to this programme.
+- A bachelor's or honours degree with an average of at least 60% that Senate has approved for this purpose. - If you attained a standard of competence in your particular field of study that Senate considers to be adequate for this purpose, you may be admitted to the programme.